dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ## Admin API

-DBOS Transact exposes an admin, by default on port 3001.
+DBOS applications expose an admin API, fixed at one above the main DBOS application port (the main port defaults to port 3000, so the admin API defaults to port 3001).
-The admin port is not configurable and is always +1 of the main DBOS Transact port (3000 by default).
+It provides the following endpoints:

 ### Health Check